Azure/CanadaPubSecALZ/docs/gc-30-day-cloud-guardrails.md

 #### 2.3 Implement a mechanism for uniquely identifying and authenticating organizational users, non-organizational users (if applicable), and processes (for example, username and password).

 This consideration can be met by appropriately configuring your Azure AD instance.

-Controls for authenticating organizational users, non-organizational users, and processes re implemented as listed in [ALZCPS Identity Management Policies](#alzcps-identity-management-policies).
+Controls for authenticating organizational users, non-organizational users, and processes are implemented as listed in [ALZCPS Identity Management Policies](#alzcps-identity-management-policies).

 Relevant Links:
 - [Azure Active Directory Authentication management operations reference guide](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-ops-guide-auth)